Another suspect arrested in fatal shooting of 10-year-old

-WASHINGTON — Police in the nation’s capital say they’ve arrested a fourth suspect in the fatal shooting of a 10-year-old girl who was killed when gunshots were fired into a crowd.
+WASHINGTON — Police in the nation’s capital say they’ve arrested a fifth suspect in the fatal shooting of a 10-year-old girl who was killed when gunshots were fired into a crowd.

-News outlets report D.C. police announced Thursday the arrest of 24-year-old Mark Tee Price, who’s charged with first-degree murder in the July death of Makiyah Wilson.
-He’s set to appear in court Friday.
+The Washington Post reports that D.C. police arrested 16-year-old Marquell Cobbs on Friday on a charge of first-degree murder while armed in the death of Makiyah Wilson.
+He is charged as an adult.

-Twenty-one-year-old Quentin “Q’’ Michals, 20-year-old Qujuan Thomas and 23-year-old and Gregory Taylor are in custody on the same charge.
-Price was being held in jail on a charge of first-degree murder in an unrelated case when arrested.
+Police say Makiyah was on her way to get ice cream in July when four masked men leaped out of a car and began firing into a crowded apartment courtyard.
+Police have said she wasn’t the intended target.

-Police say Makiyah was gunned down while on her way to get ice cream when four masked men leapt out of a car and fired into a crowded apartment courtyard.
+Twenty-year-old Qujuan Thomas, 21-year-old Quentin “Q’’ Michals, 23-year-old and Gregory Taylor and 24-year-old Mark Tee Price have been charged with first-degree murder in the shooting.

 Information from: The Washington Post, http://www.washingtonpost.com